Asking 5 Big Questions Can Raise the Value of Experience

 Medics took him to the nearest emergency department, almost 100 miles away.
-X-rays showed the doctor, the young man, and his friend exactly what and where the bones of his arm were broken.
+X-rays showed the doctor, the young man, and his friend precisely what and where the bones of his arm were broken.

 Between the pain medication, the anxiety, and the stale knowledge base, the young man struggled to understand what the doctor was telling him.

-His plans for the next few months were going to be undergoing major changes.
+His plans for the next few months were going to be undergoing significant changes.
 In the emergency department, he was still coming to terms with the changes.

-Part of it was if his class was like so many anatomy classes someone might take at a university, a professor stood at the front of a classroom and lectured about the names of the bones and how one bone connected to another.
+Part of it was if his class was like so many anatomy classes someone might take at a university.
+A professor had stood at the front of a classroom and lectured about the names of the bones and how they were connected.

 Most of the students listen as they’re half asleep.
 He was undoubtedly one of them, coping with the mornings with a tall cup of coffee or an energy drink.
 The professor’s lesson on the bones of the arms and skeleton lacks the immediacy of the young man learning what kind of rehabilitation he was going to face.